-When your code uses a library that is not currently being compiled, the Checker Framework looks up the library's annotations in its class files.
+When your code uses a library that is not currently being compiled, the Checker Framework looks up the library's annotations in its class files or in a stub file.

 Some projects are already distributed with type annotations by their maintainers, so you do not need to do anything special.
 An example is all the libraries in https://github.com/plume-lib/.
 Over time, this should become more common.